walsharry/SLRTP-Sign-Production-Evaluation/README.md

 For each video we extract Mediapipe holistic keypoints and use the approach from "[Improving 3D Pose Estimation For Sign Language](https://personalpages.surrey.ac.uk/r.bowden/publications/2023/IvashechkinSLTAT2023.pdf)" by Ivashechkin, Maksym and Mendez, Oscar and Bowden, Richard, to uplift the predictions to 3D.
 We process the skeleton and provide 178 keypoint representations.

-    - 21 keypoints for the hand
+    - 21 keypoints for each hand
     - 128 keypoints for the face
     - 8 keypoints for the body